Vigils take place in Donegal in memory of Creeslough explosion victims

 Garda Superintendent Liam Geraghty told reporters that what has happened will have a significant impact on the small rural community.

 “They are all local people.
 They are all very much involved in the community.
-They were all people who were shopping in their local shop.
+They were all people who were shopping in their local shop,” he said.

 “We have very, very young children.
 The schools are going to be impacted, the GAA clubs are going to be impacted, the local church, in general the community is going to be severely impacted by this incident.